kailinishihira/EALScreeningTool/README.md

 #### By _Kaili Nishihira_

-#### _This is a web app to screen analytical data from environmental samples against the State of Hawaii's established screening criteria, which are known as the Environmental Action Levels, 11.05.17_
+#### _A web app to screen analytical data from environmental samples against the State of Hawaii's established screening criteria, which are known as the Environmental Action Levels, 11.05.17_

 ## Description